6 Lifestyle Strategies to Balance Your Hormones Naturally

 Plastic wraps and toys, food packaging and personal care products can all contain chemicals known as endrocrine disruptors.
 These endocrine disruptors can increase the production of certain hormones, and decrease the production of others.
 Some of these chemicals, like BPA found in canned foods and plastic bottles, can mimic hormones, tricking your body into thinking it’s the real deal.

-Exposure to these endocrine disruptors can lead to hormonal imbalance and increase your risk of fertility problems and even cancer.
-Not exactly a dream scenario, so what can you do to reduce the impact of these synthetic hormones?
+Exposure to endocrine disruptors can lead to hormonal imbalance and increase your risk of fertility problems and even cancer.
+Not exactly a dream scenario.

-• Most shampoos, deodorants and fragrances also contain harmful synthetic hormones like parabens and phthalates.
+• Give your beauty products a makeover.
+Sadly, most shampoos, deodorants and fragrances also contain harmful synthetic hormones like parabenes and phthalates.
 Check the ingredient labels of your body products for the ‘dirty dozen’ chemicals, or research natural, toxic-free beauty products.
+Choosing fragrant-free products will also reduce your exposure to endocrine disruptors.

 In traditional Chinese Medicine and Ayurveda, adaptogens are used to help your body handle stress better and balance your hormones.
 Although the scientific research into adaptogenic plants is still ongoing, these medicinal plants have made their way into the spotlight to restore balance.
+Every adaptogen is said to have slightly different benefits: ashwagandha should support your thyroid, while maca is known to boost your energy levels.

 What helps you to balance your hormones naturally?